TL;DR

 Is protection insurance expensive?

 This is the biggest myth of all.
 For the vast majority of people, comprehensive cover is surprisingly affordable.
-The cost depends on your age, health, lifestyle (smoker vs. non-smoker), and the amount of cover you need.
+The cost depends on your age, health, lifestyle (smoker vs. non-smoker), and the amount of cover you may need.
 For a healthy 30-year-old, a significant level of cover can often be secured for less than the cost of a few weekly coffees or a monthly takeaway.
 The real question is: can you afford not to have it?

 Will the insurer actually pay out?

 Yes.
 The image of insurers trying to wriggle out of claims is outdated and inaccurate.
 The industry is highly regulated, and insurers are focused on paying valid claims quickly.
 The latest figures from the ABI show that in 2023, a record 97.6% of all long-term protection claims were paid out, amounting to over £7 billion in support for UK families.
-The tiny fraction of claims that are declined are almost always due to non-disclosure – where the customer failed to mention a key medical detail on their application form.
+The tiny fraction of claims that are declined are usually due to non-disclosure – where the customer failed to mention a key medical detail on their application form.
 Honesty and accuracy are paramount.

 I have a pre-existing medical condition.
 Can I still get cover?